Redblock6YT/NourishDMV/README.md

 2nd Place - Maryland FBLA Region #3 Leadership Conference

 # Reduced Demo Functionality
-Due to upcoming changes, features may not work as expected.
+Feb.
+23rd, 2024 - Features may not work as expected due to upcoming changes.

 # Try it on your device
 Go to https://nourishdmv.rygb.tech